airhorns/superpro/README.md

 - `docker-compose up`: Runs background daemons to power Superpro, like the database, nginx, Redis, and potentially more in the future.
 - `bin/rails server`: Runs the Ruby server process to render pages requested by the browser
-- `bin/webpack-dev-server`: Runs a Node server process to compile, serve, and cache assets (almost all JavaScript) to the browser with much faster re-compile speeds
+- `bin/webpack-dev-server`: Runs a Node server process to compile, serve, and cache assets (almost all JavaScript) to the browser with much faster re-compile speeds.
+We keep this one separate because it is very sensitive to the performance hit of running inside docker, and affects developer iteration speed a lot.

 Run these three (most do it in separate terminal windows) processes, and then visit https://app.supo.dev, which will point to your local Superpro instance.

 #### Auxiliary Development Services

-You can also run a jobs server to execute background jobs enqueued locally.
-Run:
+You can also run a jobs server to execute background jobs enqueued locally in the foreground for testing and debugging.
+Use:

 ```
 bundle exec que -q default -q mailers